Skip to main content

 🔗 Read the article: Step 4: Select Input Features

-Optional: Create Target Groups
+Create Target Groups

-After reviewing your prediction results, you can generate Target Groups to help identify and organize areas of high prospectivity.
+After reviewing your prediction results, you can generate Target Groups to identify and organize areas of high prospectivity.

 🔗 Read the article: Create Target Groups